milvus-io/milvus/DEVELOPMENT.md

 ### Test on local branch
 #### On Linux
-start the cluster on your host machine
+After preparing deployment environment, we can start the cluster on your host machine

 ```shell
 $ ./scripts/start_cluster.sh